realpython/python-guide/docs/starting/which-python.rst

 is more complementary than competing with.

-In conjunction with Mono, pythonnet enables native Python installations on non-Windows operating systems, such as OS X and Linux, to operate within the .NET framework.
+In conjunction with Mono, pythonnet enables native Python installations on non-Windows operating systems, such as macOS and Linux, to operate within the .NET framework.
 It can be run in addition to IronPython without conflict.